SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 true for data gathered using different methods with different associated errors.
-For example attempting to fit SANS and SAXS data often leads to the SAXS data dominating the fit. *Modify Weighting* attempts to solve this issue by allow the user to change the statistical weight of each dataset and thereby the influence each dataset has on the fit.
+For example attempting to fit SANS and SAXS data often leads to the SAXS data dominating the fit. *Modify Weighting* attempts to solve this issue by allow the user to change the statistical weight of each dataset and there by the influence each dataset has on the fit.

 Checking the *Modify Weighting* box reveals a fifth column in the source choice